-The Department’s commitment to resident wellness goes well beyond activities, Dr. Yamaan Saadeh (PGY-6) says.
+The Department’s commitment to resident wellness goes well beyond activities, Dr. Yamaan Saadeh (alumnus and current clinical faculty member) says.
 “Our department chair, faculty, and mentors model integrity and dedication for us every day, creating a culture of wellness for everyone.”

 Generous support from resident alumni and donors throughout the country, garnered through the Resident Wellness Initiative, enables the Department to continue building upon this culture and ensure an enriched resident experience for the next generation of neurosurgeons.

 Please visit the House Officer Well-Being Resources for even more ways that Michigan Medicine supports its trainees.